yazur-garg/Daily-News/technical_details.md

 ## Authorization

-For the purposes of authorization and authentication a third party commentcial service, [auth0](https://auth0.com/) has been used.
+For the purposes of authorization and authentication a third party commercial service, [auth0](https://auth0.com/) has been used.